astropy/astropy/docs/coordinates/skycoord.rst

 `~astropy.coordinates.Galactic`, and `~astropy.coordinates.AltAz`.
 The string aliases are simply lower-case versions of the class name.

+If the frame is not supplied then you will see a special ``NoFrame`` identifer.
+This indicates that the frame is unspecified and operations that require comparing coordinates (even within that object) are not allowed.

 **unit=UNIT**

 The unit specifier can be one of the following: